 Report Objectives

-This report is focused on confirmation of the species that have potential to be introduced or spread in terrestrial and marine environments of the Arctic LNG 2 Area of Influence.
+This report is focused on confirmation of the invasive alien species that have potential to be introduced or spread in terrestrial and marine environments of the Arctic LNG 2 Area of Influence.
 The report prepared to address PS6-10 of the ESAP: “Confirm species that have potential to be introduced or spread in terrestrial and marine environments”.

 Invasive alien species are recognized to be a major global threat to biodiversity and ecosystem services.
 Paragraph 22 of PS 6 IFC states that “The client will not intentionally introduce any new alien species (not currently established in the country or region of the project) unless this is carried out in accordance with the existing regulatory framework for such introduction.
 Notwithstanding the above, the client will not deliberately introduce any alien species with a high risk of invasive behavior regardless of whether such introductions are permitted under the existing regulatory framework.
 All introductions of alien species will be subject to a risk assessment (as part of the client’s environmental and social risks and impacts identification process) to determine the potential for invasive behavior.
 The client will implement measures to avoid the potential for accidental or unintended introductions including the transportation of substrates and vectors (such as soil, ballast, and plant materials) that may harbor alien species”.